LogtalkDotOrg/logtalk3/manuals/_sources/userman/debugging.rst.txt

 Defining log points
 -------------------

-Logtalk log points are similar to line number spy points and thus the line number must correspond to the first line of an entity clause.
+Logtalk log points are similar to breakpoints and thus the line number must correspond to the first line of an entity clause.
 When the debugger reaches a log point, it prints a log message and continues without halting execution for taking a port command.
 When the log message is an